fgnt/nara_wpe/README.rst

 This code has been tested with Python 3.6.

 Clone the repository.
-Then install it as follows:
+Then install it as follows if you want to make changes to the code:

 .. code-block:: bash

   https://github.com/fgnt/nara_wpe.git
   cd nara_wpe
-  pip install --user -e .
+  pip install --editable .

-Alternatively, install it directly with Pip from Github:
+Alternatively, if you just want to run it, install it directly with Pip from Github:

 .. code-block:: bash